 Most of the information in this appendix applies only to groundwater samples.
-Quality control practices and requirements that pertain to soil and sediment samples are described in section A.5.
+QC practices and requirements that pertain to soil and sediment samples are described in Section A.5.

-The primary objectives of this QAPjP are listed below:
+The primary objectives of this plan are as follows:

-- 1. Identify the QC elements selected for the EM-20 Roadmap Project - 2.
-Provide DQO for reporting limits, precision, accuracy, and completeness - 3.
+- 1. Identify the QC elements selected for the 100-NR-2 Apatite Project - 2.
+Provide data quality objectives (DQO) for reporting limits, precision, accuracy, and completeness - 3.
 Indicate actions that are to be taken for out of tolerance data.